E-IPER welcomes applications for Fall matriculation only. The online application will be open soon.

 The application deadline for Autumn 2018 matriculation is 11:59pm PST on November 28, 2017.
 Applicants invited for interviews will be asked to visit Stanford in February, 2018.
 Offers are typically extended in late February.

 We have developed online information sessions (offered in late Summer and Fall 2017) to help prospective applicants get detailed information about the admissions process and program details.
-The schedule of information sessions will be posted by the end of May.
+Please see our schedule for the 17-18 admissions cycle on the PhD Admissions Information Sessions page.

 Applicants must have completed a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
 Please see the minimum international education requirements.